 The right system will offer integrations that will streamline B2C workflows and enhance customer engagement.
 For a B2C organization, that generally pertains to better self-service and mobile support.
 Rovio and Swiftkey accomplished both by using Zendesk’s Mobile SDK.

 Integrations are often tailored to meet the needs of specific industries, like a Shopify app that displays customer and order details in tickets for eCommerce companies.
 But there are many industry-agnostic integrations that can help with time-tracking, analytical insights, and even employee training.

 The most capable solutions include an API for a variety of third-party integrations or, should a company feel bold enough, an internally-created integration designed to handle a company’s specific B2C needs.
 Gaming studio Riot Games is a great example: they created their own AI-powered virtual customer assistant to swiftly answer their customers’ inquiries.

-You can learn more about the critical capabilities needed for customer engagement in Gartner’s “Critical Capabilities” report, where Zendesk is the highest ranked in B2C customer support.
+You can learn more about the critical capabilities needed for customer engagement in Gartner’s “Critical Capabilities” report.